smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 #### Comments

-This behavior can exist if another SDL enabled app is in the foreground.
-It does not necessarily know if the BT device supports SDL.
+This behavior can exist if multiple SDL apps are installed on users device.

 ## Potential downsides